fBrx/dockerimages/README.md

 # DOCKERIMAGES

-This repository contains the Dockerfiles for the images which are build underthe fbrx namespace on Docker Hub.
+This repository contains the Dockerfiles for the images which are build under the fbrx namespace on Docker Hub.